-Between 2001 and 2003, the zoo battled Canberra’s bushfires at its doorstep on two separate occasions, and as the once established pine forest that surrounded the zoo was turned to cinders it was suggested that the zoo should potentially expand into adjoining land.
+Between 2001 and 2003, the zoo battled Canberra’s bushfires on two separate occasions, and the once established pine forest surrounding the zoo was turned to cinders.
+It was suggested that the zoo should potentially expand into adjoining land.
 Over the next 5 years the zoo continued to develop as well as negotiate and design a potential future expansion.

 The NZA is now one of the largest privately owned zoos in Australia and one of only 26 zoos that have been accredited out of the 52 zoos that are members of the Zoo and Aquarium association of Australia.
 It has the only inland aquarium exhibit in Australia.

 It is also one of the major Tourist attractions in the ACT and region and with the recent opening of the new open range section in May 2017, has increased to 3 times its former size.

 The NZA strives to house animals in comfortable surroundings.
-As such, most of the enclosure sizes are far larger than found in other urban zoos and the husbandry and welfare are aimed at achieving world’s best practices.
+As such, most of the enclosure sizes are far larger than found in other urban zoos and animal husbandry and welfare are aimed at achieving world’s best practices.

 - 2002: Canberra and Capital Region Tourism Awards, Adventure Tourism, Commendation